Free-Macrame-Patterns.com Logo

 Cross Pin Technique

-By securing the cords in this manner, you don't have to worry about damaging the fibers.
-So it's great for materials such as Satin, Silk, Leather and other delicate types of cord materials.
+By securing the cords with this technique, you don't have to worry about harming the fibers.

 Make a Loop

-Step 1: You need a piece of scrap cord large enough to make one loop, to practice this technique.
-I used Satin Cord in this example.
+Step 1: To practice this technique, you need a piece of scrap cord large enough to make one loop.

 Create the loop so one end crosses over the other.